James Jamerson: Jamerson's equipment

-Jamerson used La Bella heavy-gauge (.052–.110) flatwound strings which were never replaced, unless a string broke.
-He did not particularly take care of the instrument, as he stated: "The dirt keeps the funk".
-The neck may have eventually warped, as many claimed it was impossible to play.
-While this made it more difficult to fret, Jamerson believed it improved the quality of the tone.
-In the mid-1970s, a producer attempted to modernize Jamerson's sound by asking the bassist to switch to brighter-sounding roundwound bass strings, but Jamerson politely declined.
+Jamerson used La Bella heavy-gauge (.052–.110) flatwound strings which were never replaced unless a string broke.
+He did not particularly take care of the instrument, saying that "The dirt keeps the funk".
+The instrument's neck may have eventually warped, as many claimed it was impossible to play.
+While this made it more difficult to fret, Jamerson believed it improved the instrument's sound.
+In the mid-1970s, a producer attempted to modernize Jamerson's sound by asking him to switch to brighter-sounding roundwound strings, but he politely declined.

-One aspect of Jamerson's upright playing that carried over to the electric bass guitar was the fact that he generally used only his right index finger to pluck the strings while resting his third and fourth fingers on the chrome pickup cover.
+One aspect of Jamerson's upright playing that carried over to the electric bass was the fact that he generally used only his right index finger to pluck the strings, while resting his third and fourth fingers on the instrument's chrome pickup cover.
 Jamerson's index finger even earned its own nickname: "The Hook".
-Another aspect of Jamerson's upright playing that carried over was his use of open strings, a technique long used by jazz bass players, to pivot around the fretboard which served to give his lines a fluid feeling.
+Another aspect of Jamerson's jazz upright playing that carried over was his use of open strings to pivot around the fretboard, which served to give his lines a fluid feeling.
 He played with a relaxed and light touch.

 Jamerson's amplifier of choice at club performances was an Ampeg B-15; in larger venues, he used a blue Kustom with twin 15-inch speakers.
 On both, the bass knob was typically turned up full and the treble turned halfway up.
-On most of his studio recordings, his bass was plugged directly into the custom-made mixing console together with the guitars from Eddie Willis, Robert White and Joe Messina.
-He adjusted the console so that his sound was slightly overdriven and had a mild tube compression.
+On most of his studio recordings, his bass was directly injected into the studio's custom-made mixing console, together with the guitars of Eddie Willis, Robert White, and Joe Messina.
+He adjusted the mixing console so that his sound was slightly overdriven and compressed.

-In 2017, it was reported that Jamerson gave a 1961 Fender Precision bass to bassist Billy Hayes in 1967 or 1968.
-This instrument is in the Musicians Hall of Fame.
+In 2017, it was reported that Jamerson had given a 1961 Precision Bass to bassist Billy Hayes in 1967 or 1968.
+This instrument is in the Musicians Hall of Fame museum.
 (Note: This instrument was auctioned in 2017 and subsequently has been in the Musicians Hall of Fame.)
 In 1977, Jamerson was photographed with a 1965–1968 Precision bass (a line of instruments which had a transition logo).
-There is speculation that in mid to late-1960s Jamerson's then-primary instrument was parted with, and that he acquired and replaced it with a 1966 model.
+There is speculation that in the mid to late-1960s Jamerson's then-primary instrument was parted with, and that he acquired and replaced it with a 1966 model.